codesandbox/codesandboxer/packages/codesandboxer/README.md

   path: // the new path that this file will be added to within codesandbox, and which other files can now use as an importReplacement, }
 ```

+Currently the shape of the config object should be `{ allowJSX: boolean }`.
+If the config object is not provided, this defaults to false.

 ### getSandboxUrl(id, type)